 B.S. in Joint Mathematics-Economics (EN28)

-To receive a bachelor of science degree in joint mathematics/economics, no more than three upper-division courses taken externally from UC San Diego can be counted toward the major.
+- You must remain within the residency requirement for this major, which is: No more than three upper-division courses taken externally from UC San Diego can be counted toward the major.

-Students in the joint major in mathematics and economics (MA33 in the mathematics department and EN28 in the economics department) cannot double major with any other major in the mathematics department or with any other major in the economics department.
+- Students in the Joint Major in Mathematics and Economics (MA33 in the Mathematics department and EN28 in the Economics department) cannot double major with any other major in the Mathematics department or with any other major in the Economics department.

-Note: Currently, F-1 students, with an EN28 major, are eligible to apply for STEM OPT and extend the employment authorization benefit (approved July, 2016).
+Note: Currently, F-1 students with an EN28 major are eligible to apply for STEM OPT and extend the employment authorization benefit (approved July, 2016).
 Current F-1 regulations allow for 12 months of OPT and an additional 24 months (total 36 months) of OPT for those in STEM qualified fields.
-Visit the OPT webpage for details, and updates (EN28 falls under the category titled "Mathematics, Other" on the eligibility chart).
+Visit the OPT webpage for details and updates (EN28 falls under the category titled "Mathematics, Other" on the eligibility chart).

 Focus of the Major

-• For students with strong mathematical skills
+- For students with strong mathematical skills

-• Builds on advanced mathematics through economic applications
+- Builds on advanced mathematics through economic applications

-• Helps to prepare students for graduate study in economics and business
+- Helps to prepare students for graduate study in economics and business

 Learning Objectives